telerik/winforms-docs/richtexteditor/features/spellcheck.md

 ````

 {{endregion}}

 ## Custom Dictionaries

-One feature of the __SpellChecker__ in __RadRichTextEditor__ is to add a word to a user-defined custom dictionary toenable domain-specific applications.
+One feature of the __SpellChecker__ in __RadRichTextEditor__ is to add a word to a user-defined custom dictionary to enable domain-specific applications.
 Such dictionary should implement the __IWordCustomDictionary__ interface.
 For that purpose the __RadRichTextEditor__ provides you with the __RadIsolatedStorageCustomDictionary__ class out of the box.
 It allows you to persist the word list in a file located in the Isolated Storage.

-Here is an example of a such dictionary which adds the words in the "CustomDictionary.txt" marked as a Site-scoped IsolatedSotrageFile.
+Here is an example of a such dictionary which adds the words in the "CustomDictionary.txt" marked as a Site-scoped **IsolatedSotrageFile**.

 >tip The __IsolatedStorageScope__ enumeration has the following values:
 >
 *  __Site__ - the dictionary defined in this scope is available for each application hosted on the same site.
 *  __Application__ - the dictionary is available only for the particular application.>

->note When adding a dictionary that implements the __ICustomWordDictionary__ interface object use __AddCustomDictionary(ICustomWordDictionary customDictionary, CultureInfo culture)__ method fo the __DocumentSpellChecker__ class.
+>note When adding a dictionary that implements the __ICustomWordDictionary__ interface object use __AddCustomDictionary(ICustomWordDictionary customDictionary, CultureInfo culture)__ method for the __DocumentSpellChecker__ class.
 You can also associate a custom dictionary to a specific culture.
 The method to remove it is __RemoveCustomDictionary(ICustomWordDictionary customDictionary, CultureInfo culture)__ .
 >

 {{source=..\SamplesCS\RichTextEditor\Features\SpellCheck.cs region=custom}}
 {{source=..\SamplesVB\RichTextEditor\Features\SpellCheck.vb region=custom}}